-Analysis is the same as for a factorial design in Design-Expert, except for one key difference: The subplot and whole-plot effects are analyzed separately—each getting its own half-normal plot.
+Analysis is the same as for a factorial design, except for one key difference: The subplot and whole-plot effects are analyzed separately—each getting its own half-normal plot.
 To get started on analyzing the Amplification response, click the Amplification node under the Analysis branch at the left.

 Click the Start Analysis button to bring up the Subplot Effects tab.